Cecily von Ziegesar: Television series

 Gossip Girl was adapted for television by The CW in 2007.
 Though fans of the book series criticized it for veering away from the book in plot and character personalities, Ziegesar stated that the major plot outline remained true to her vision, and that she was pleased that "at least it takes place in New York City".
 On May 16, 2011, Ziegesar herself made a cameo appearance in the fourth season finale.

 Graphic novel series

 In December 2009, Yen Press announced that it was working with South Korean artist Baek Hye-Kyung to create a graphic novel adaptation of the series titled Gossip Girl: For Your Eyes Only.
 Rather than adapting the original novels, however, the graphic novels will feature original stories with the same characters.
 It will be serialized in the company's anthology magazine Yen Plus, with the first chapter appearing in the January 2010 issue.

 Personal life

-Von Ziegesar resides in the Columbia Street Waterfront District, a neighborhood in Brooklyn, with her husband Richard, who is Chief Operating Officer of the Judd Foundation, and their children Agnes Belle von Ziegesar Griggs and Oscar von Ziegesar Griggs.
+Von Ziegesar resides in the Columbia Street Waterfront District, a neighborhood in Brooklyn, with her husband Richard Griggs, who is Chief Operating Officer of the Judd Foundation, and their children Agnes Belle von Ziegesar Griggs and Oscar von Ziegesar Griggs.